studio-a-productions/Fluid-C-im/compile/readme.md

 - `libs` for compiling *both* cim **and** app
 - `cim` for *only* compiling the *cim* library
 - `app` for *only* compiling the *app* library
+- `clean` deletes all object and library files in the root folder

 (all `.bat` or `.sh`)